KDAB/KDDockWidgets/README.md

 ========

 Almost all private widgets used by KDDW can be derived by the user to give them a custom look.
-That's done by providing your own FrameworkWidgetFactory.
+That's done by providing your own ViewFactory.
 Run "kddockwidgets_example -p" to see that in action.

 Qt StyleSheets are not, and will not, be supported.
 See the comments in